-Publish from Power BI Desktop
+Publish datasets and reports from Power BI Desktop

 Publishing from Power BI Desktop has the same effect as using Get Data in Power BI to connect to and upload a Power BI Desktop file.

 Any changes you make to the report in Power BI won't be saved back to the original Power BI Desktop file.
 This includes when you add, delete, or change visualizations in reports.

 To publish a Power BI Desktop dataset and reports

 In Power BI Desktop, choose File > Publish > Publish to Power BI or select Publish on the ribbon.